credit counselling in Canada

 What type of support do they give to help you learn better money management?

-Do they belong to the Better Business Bureau (BBB)?
+Do they belong to the Better Business Bureau?

 Is the agency accredited by Credit Counselling Canada or a provincial association?

-Ask for a consultation so you can see if there is a good fit.
-Any reputable credit counselling service will not charge for this.
-BDO often refers a number of people to credit counsellors across Canada.
+Ask for a consultation to see if there is a good fit - and decide if the agency is right for you.
+Any reputable agency will not charge for this.
+BDO often refers people to credit counsellors across Canada.
 If you would like the name of an individual or organization, please contact us.